-  Coronavirus student loan relief Congress provided through the CARES Act was scheduled to expire on Sept.
-30, but was extended by an executive order from the White House.
-Congress could extend the break on student loan payments and interest again, beyond Jan.
-31, 2021.
+Coronavirus student loan relief Congress provided through the CARES Act has been extended several times.
 Lawmakers may choose to provide additional relief, such as loan forgiveness.

 If and when coronavirus relief measures finally expire, federal student loan borrowers who are having trouble making their monthly payments can seek relief by enrolling in an income-driven repayment plan, or applying for deferment or forbearance.

 An IDR plan can be more advantageous than forbearance, because some borrowers may eventually qualify for loan forgiveness after 10, 20, or 25 years of payments.
 If you’re already enrolled in an income-driven repayment program but have lost income because you’ve been laid off or had your hours cut, you can ask your loan servicer to recalculate your monthly payment.